You should have a recognised medical degree and be working within orthopaedics.

 For distance learners, we use the virtual learning environment to provide you with interactive structured learning materials – written learning materials, narrated PowerPoint presentations, structured-learning materials and activities, alongside discussion boards, wikis and blogs to support discussion with module tutors and other students.

 We provide tutorial support by email, phone or Skype for if you are distance learning student.
 As a flexible learner you can use both of these approaches throughout each module depending on your personal needs and work commitments.

-The programme offers a structured and logical progression to learning with a firm link to your specialist area of practice within trauma and orthopaedics.
+The course offers a structured and logical progression to learning with a firm link to your specialist area of practice within trauma and orthopaedics.
 Most graduates are employed in specialty training posts.
-This programme can support your career progression to consultant level.
+This course can support your career progression to consultant level.

 Fees and funding